gchq/stroom-docs/content/en/docs/install-guide/configuration/configuring-stroom-log-sender.md

 `cronie` as used by Centos does not support environment variables in the crontab file but variables can be defined at the line level as has been shown with STROOM_HOME and PROXY_HOME.

 The above crontab entries assume that stroom and stroom-proxy are running on the same host.
-If there are not then the entries can be split across the hosts accordingly.
+If they are not then the entries can be split across the hosts accordingly.

 ### Service host(s)